CellProfiling/seq2loc_benchmark/README.md

 ### Generating datasets

 - **get_canonical_seqs.sh**
-  Extracts canonical protein sequences from various metadata CSVs using a Python utility.
-Iterates over several metadata sources and pulls canonical sequence information (by Uniprot or Ensembl ID) for each.
+  Extracts canonical protein sequences defined UniProt either based on UniProt id or Ensembl id.
 This must be run before generating datasets done by notebooks/building/

 - **align.sh**
-  Runs MMseqs2 easy-search alignments between specified query and target FASTA files.
-Used to compute sequence similarities between datasets for filtering.
+  Runs MMseqs2 easy-search alignments between HOU proteins and HPA/UniProt proteins.
+Used to compute sequence similarities between test and train datasets for filtering.

 - **check.sh**
-  Similar to `align.sh` but designed to align a fixed query FASTA (e.g., "hou.fasta") against multiple target FASTA datasets.
-Used to double check that there is not similar sequences between train sets and test set (HOU testset).
+  Runs MMseqs2 easy-search alignments between the HOU test set and each train sets to double check that there are no similar sequences.

 - **cluster.sh**
-  Performs MMseqs2 all-vs-all alignments to define clusters used to form k-folds of trainingset.
+  Runs MMseqs2 easy-search alignments of each trai set against itself to define clusters used to form k-folds of train sets.

 - **get_plm_embeddings.sh**
   Generates protein language model (PLM) embeddings for all datasets using a specified set of models (e.g., ESM1/2/3, ProtT5, ProtBert).